 - Step 1 Apply through CASPA

 If selected for an interview, applicants will be contacted via telephone to arrange an interview date.
-Interviews are conducted from October to late February.
-Every applicant who wishes to be eligible for acceptance into the program must complete the interview process, though not every applicant who meets the minimum requirements will be invited to interview.
+Interviews are conducted from October to February.
+Every applicant who wishes to be eligible for acceptance into the program must complete the interview process.
+Not every applicant who meets the minimum requirements will be invited to interview.

 Where to apply